Sunak seeks to burnish green credentials ahead of Cop28 summit

 The environmental package designed to boost access to nature comes ahead of the Cop28 climate summit which starts in Dubai on Thursday.

-The Prime Minister, who will attend the gathering, said protecting nature was at the “centre of our action to tackle climate change”.
+The Prime Minister, who will attend the gathering, said protecting nature is at the “centre of our action to tackle climate change”.

 But Labour tore into the Government’s record on the issue, claiming that under the Tories “the UK is one of the most nature-depleted countries in the world”.